cecilia-lin/DSC180A-Methodology-4/index.md

 ---

 ### **1. What is the most interesting topic covered in your domain this quarter?**
-The most interesting topic covered in my domain this quarter is learning how to employ generative models with predictive models.
+The most interesting topic covered in my domain this quarter is learning how to combine generative models with predictive models.

 ---